Entrance, Brodno Sculpture Park

 Nowhere else in Warsaw have I encountered such an acute sense of the historical directly adjacent to the contemporary.

-Bródno Sculpture Park is a free and open public space, meant for quiet, leisurely strolls.
+Bródno Sculpture Park is a free, quiet, and open 24/7.
 It was started in 2009 by Paweł Althamer, an internationally recognized Polish sculptor who was inspired to put Polish artist Grzegorz Kowalski’s concept of “Common Space — Individual Space” into practice.
 This concept seeks to neutralize individualism in the interaction/communication of artists and viewers.

 There are a total of eleven sculptures by various artists scattered around the park.
 It is a project of social, participative character, with roots in abstract and minimalist art.
 Althamer has two contributions: “The Garden of Eden” and “Sylwia,” both of which were, in fact community creations.
 “Sylwia” was created in partnership with artist Grupa Nowolipie and community members with multiple sclerosis who used the art as a form of therapy and rehabilitation.
 “The Garden of Eden” was also a collaborative effort with community members of the local area, including elementary school students.
 This sculpture garden thus represents the formation of community around objects that provide an opportunity for gathering, meeting, and taking action together.